Wagner's Sources for Parsifal

 -- indirect knowledge of de Boron's work cannot be ruled out.

-rail romances were by no means the only sources drawn upon by Wagner as he
+rail romances were by no means the only sources drawn upon by Wagner as he developed his

-und Josaphat and the 19th century novel, Le juif errant.
+Josaphat and the 19th century novel, Le juif errant.
 In a separate article the current author discusses the influence of the

 Buddhist literature of northern India on the text of Parsifal, with particular reference to two incidents in the opera that derive